 The expansion grant is proceeding well, too.
 The initial award was \$1.8 million; the Bureau recently received an additional \$1.8 million award; and the Bureau may receive a third award next fiscal year.
-The grants two goals are to expand registered apprenticeship in the biotechnology, construction, and financial services industries, and to recruit and retain women and minority apprentices.
+The grants two goals are to expand registered apprenticeship in the biotechnology, construction, and financial services industries, and to increase the recruitment and retainment of women and minority apprentices.

-The first goal is proceeding well: development of the Biotechnology Laboratory Support Technician program began; and the Financial Services Professional program launched in summer.
+The first goal is proceeding well: development of the new Biotechnology Laboratory Support Technician registered apprenticeship began this year; and the official launch of the new Financial Services Professional occurred this summer.